beryx/streamplify/README.md

 Before starting to use the library, take a look at the **[examples](streamplify-examples/src/main/java/org/beryx/streamplify/example)**, read the **[documentation](http://streamplify.beryx.org)** and consult the **[javadoc](http://streamplify.beryx.org/releases/latest/javadoc)**.

+Streamplify is available in [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.beryx%22%20AND%20a%3A%22streamplify%22) and [JCenter](https://bintray.com/beryx/maven/streamplify).

 **Contribute to this project!**

 We accept all types of contributions and we are very welcoming to first time contributors.